Good: First four-cylinder AM model produces 360PS from turbocharged 2.0-litre engine. Impressive handling and grip levels. As quick as you'd expect.

 Bad: Very large.
 Petrol engines are thirsty.

 Good: More spacious and economical than before.
 High quality and comfortable interior.
 Great motorway cruiser.
 Impressive refinement.

 Bad: ML 250 CDI engine can feel sluggish.
 7G-Tronic gearbox not quick to respond.
 Poor in corners.

-Good: New S-Class launched to an enormous fanfare in Mercedes Benz cathedral like permanent pavilion at the September 2013 Frankfurt Motor Show.
+Good: S500 Sublime to drive.
 At 69g/km the S500 plug-in hybrid is the biggest car to beat the 75g/km London Congestion Charge limit from July 2013.